 The B&O Railroad Riots 1877

 An incident that brought out the abilities of the Baltimore police force was received during the railroad riots of July 1877.
 Abilities making Baltimore’s Police shine.
 Monday, 16, July 1877, the Firemen of B&O Railroad’s freight engine team left their jobs.
-It was a time when the people of this city had lost their heads when the policemen in Baltimore… and Deputy-Marshal Jacob Frey in particular, remained cool, they were brave, and they were strong-minded.
-A strike was brought about by the Firemen of the Baltimore & Ohio Railroad’s freight engine team… a strike that was brought about, after a 10% reduction was taken from their wage.
+It was a time when the people of this city had lost their heads when the policemen in Baltimore under to leadership of Deputy-Marshal Jacob Frey, remained cool, they were brave, and they were strong-minded.
+A strike was brought about by the Firemen of the Baltimore & Ohio Railroad’s freight engine team.
+A strike that was brought about, after a 10% reduction was taken from their wage.
 These men demanded that well before the cuts, they were working at a pauper’s wage, but that with the cuts, they could not afford to live the life of a vagrant.
 The Railroad, however, declared that a downward spiral in the overall business interests of the country had compelled the pay cuts, and made them unable to pay a higher wage.
+It was the beginning of strong unions.

 Like many times of tension in the city of Baltimore, both before this riot and in many riots since; the first day passed rather quietly, although in this case few of the freight trains left the city.
 On the second day, however, 17 July 1877, [Tuesday] the excitement began.
 A freight train of eighteen loaded cars from the West; bound for Locust Point, was partly wrecked by means of a misplaced switch at a trestle near the foot of Leaden Hall Street, Spring Garden, the engine and several cars were thrown into a gulley.
 News arrived of a fight at Martinsburg, in which two firemen were shot.
 At 1st 1ight the employees of the Baltimore and Ohio Company held a meeting, they decided to support the strikers, but first, they would try seeking conciliation with the company.